This watermelon lime slushie is an extremely refreshing drink with watermelon, lime, strawberries and coconut water. Summer in a cup.

 On another subject.
 Have just started making smoothies.
 Used frozen mixed berries.
 It was delicious.
 Only problem, the seeds!
 I tried straining the drink but that didn't work.
 I thought the Nutribullet would take care of seeds.
 Could you give me some ideas on how to use berries without having a seed spitting contest each time.
 Love your recipes and your blogs.

-Yeah!
-I'm so excited to have woken up to your Drinks for 4th of July round-up at the top of my inbox this morning!
-I'm going to whip some of these up for the kiddos after the bike parade this morning -- and add a little splash of rum for mommy while I'm out in the garden.
+I’m going to whip some of these up for the kiddos after the bike parade this morning — and add a little splash of rum for mommy while I’m out in the garden.
 Cheers and Happy 4th!

 This looks really good with the watermelon-strawberry-lime-combo!
-For the last few months I've been freezing coconut water into ice cubes and having it handy to throw in smoothies.
+For the last few months I’ve been freezing coconut water into ice cubes and having it handy to throw in smoothies.
 I think it would be good here instead of the ice, since I love smoothies that are so cold they are halfway to a sorbet.
-Will have to try it and get back to you-- as soon as we get some hot weather, that is.
+Will have to try it and get back to you– as soon as we get some hot weather, that is.
 Unlike you and everyone else we are still rooting for the sun to appear and stay here in the Pacific NW.